 Leamington Spa, United Kingdom, August 04, 2012 --(PR.com

-The Nuclear Engineering course is organised by independent charity, The Smallpeice Trust, and is part of an ongoing programme of residential courses to help young people aged 13 to 18 learn and develop skills in engineering, design, technology and manufacturing.
+The Structural Engineering course is run by the independent educational charity, The Smallpeice Trust, as part of an ongoing programme of subsidised residential courses to help young people aged 13 to 18 learn and develop skills in engineering, design, technology and manufacturing.
 Through running residential courses and STEM enrichment days, The Trust has reached out to 18,175 students across the UK in the past year.

 The new course timetable for 2013 will be launched in the autumn school term.
 Places are allocated on a first come, first served basis.
 To find out more, visit www.smallpeicetrust.org.uk, or telephone The Smallpeice Trust on 01926 333200.